2023-01-08

 Conclusion

-Collaboration Monitoring allows the developer to write black-box tests which only exercise the public interface of the component-under-test, while remaining confident that the component interacts with its collaborators inside the black box according to their expectations, without having to write white-box testing code to stipulate the expectations, and without having to modify white-box testing code each time the expectations change.
+Collaboration Monitoring is an adaptation of Audit Testing which allows the developer to write black-box tests which only exercise the public interface of the component-under-test, while remaining confident that the component interacts with its collaborators inside the black box according to their expectations, without having to write white-box testing code to stipulate the expectations, and without having to modify white-box testing code each time the expectations change.

 Cover image: "Collaboration Monitoring" by michael.gr based on original work 'monitoring' by Arif Arisandi and 'Gears' by Free Fair & Healthy from the Noun Project.